-• Aim to include a protein source at every meal.
+Between your runs, aim to include a protein source at every meal.
 This will help you maintain satiety (read: not be hungry all the time) and help your body rebuild your muscles.
 As you increase your mileage during training, you'll inevitably start to get hungrier after runs.
-Eating protein with meals will make sure that you are satisfied after a meal and don't overeat.

-When you're not running

-- Strive to eat a variety of high fiber carbohydrates like whole grains, fruit, and vegetables (just not right before a run!). - Try to limit highly processed foods, high sodium foods, and foods high in saturated fats.
-These foods can increase inflammation and provide no nutritional benefits.
+Eating protein with meals will ensure that you are satisfied after a meal and don't overeat.
+When you're not running, strive to eat a variety of high fibre carbohydrates like whole grains, fruit, and vegetables (just not right before a run!).
+Try to limit highly processed foods, high sodium foods, and foods high in saturated fats.
+These foods can increase inflammation and provide zero nutritional benefits.